Expert Review: Full Tilt Drop Kick Pro

 - Accuracy of Claimed Stiffness: Full Tilts have their own flex rating system, so they have a little leeway in this area.
 My boots have tongues at a flex rating of 6, which is equivalent to about 85-90 in the universal flex rating system.
 I’d say this is an accurate depiction of flex.

 - Backcountry: These super light boots have a weight advantage over other alpine boots, but the Drop Kick Pros do not have Walk Mode.
-That being said, I still go out into Sidecountry and Backcountry with them.
-When hiking uphill, it may be handy to outright remove the tongues and use the straps directly over the boots Intuition Pro Wrap Liners; this way you have a greater range of motion as you hike.
+That being said, I still go out into the sidecountry and backcountry with them.
+When hiking uphill, it may be handy to outright remove the tongues from the true three-piece boot and use the cables directly over the boots' Intuition Pro Wrap Liners; this way you have a greater range of motion as you hike.
 However, I would not recommend skiing without the tongues of your Full Tilt boots secured in place.
 Trust me, this would feel a bit unstable.

 - Grip: The boot soles are very slick with the ground.
 There is not a lot of grip, so I have to stay balanced when walking about in these boots, especially on ice!